 - Sliding Scale of Idealism Versus Cynicism: Leaning a fair bit more to the cynical side.

 - State Sec: The Kempeitai.

-> - Tragic Hero: Kuribayashi, both in the movie and in real life.
-Sent to Iwo Jima because of his "soft" attitudes, suspected American sympathies and advocacy of "defeatist" defensive tactics, Kuribayashi inspired his men to use those defensive tactics to inflict more casualties on his American friends then any other Japanese general.
+- Tragic Hero: Kuribayashi, both in the movie and in real life.
+Sent to Iwo Jima because of his "soft" attitudes, suspected American sympathies and advocacy of "defeatist" defensive tactics, Kuribayashi inspired his men to use those defensive tactics to inflict more casualties on his American friends than any other Japanese general.
 His American opponent General Howland M. "Howling Mad" Smith called him "The most redoubtable foe" while to the common soldier he was the "Best damn general on this stinking island" and "Let's hope the Japs don't have any more like him."

-> - War Is Hell: And this is the Ninth Circle.
+- War Is Hell: And this is the Ninth Circle.